 Revision Eyelid Surgery Beverly Hills

-Eyelid surgery is one of the most popular cosmetic enhancement procedures, and when performed correctly, it can dramatically rejuvenate and refresh one’s facial appearance.
+Revision eyelid surgery is one of the most popular eyelid surgery procedures, and when performed correctly, it can dramatically rejuvenate and refresh one’s facial appearance.
 However, there are many potential complications that can ensue during or after eyelid surgery, and when something goes awry during surgery on this delicate region of the face, the consequences can be devastating.
 Even “adequate,” but less than perfect results can be a profound disappointment.

-Eyelid surgery revision (revisional eyelid surgery) is a secondary procedure that is performed to correct or improve any complications that may have arisen after the original surgery, and/or to address the patient’s dissatisfaction with the cosmetic results of the previous surgery.
-Revisional eyelid surgery is even more complex than the primary procedure, which is why it is essential to look past the hype and empty promises and base your revisional surgeon selection on irrefutable qualifications, such as: board certification, training, experience, and demonstrable proof of past successful eye/eyelid surgeries (i.e. case studies, before-and-after photos).
+Revision eyelid surgery (eyelid repair surgery) is a secondary procedure that is performed to correct or improve any complications that may have arisen after the original surgery, and/or to address the patient’s dissatisfaction with the cosmetic results of the previous surgery.
+Revision eyelid surgery is even more complex than the primary procedure, which is why it is essential to look past the hype and empty promises and base your revisional surgeon selection on irrefutable qualifications, such as board certification, training, experience, and demonstrable proof of past successful eye/eyelid surgeries (i.e. eyelid surgery recovery tips, eyelid surgery before-and-after photos).

 REVISIONAL SURGERY EXPERTISE

-Dr. Steinsapir always strives to perform surgery in the least invasive manner possible, and has innovated conservative surgical methods that help to preserve the integrity of the eyelids and spare the fragile eyelid tissue whenever possible.
+Dr. Steinsapir always strives to perform cosmetic eyelid surgery in the least invasive manner possible and has innovated conservative surgical and minimally-invasive eyelid procedures that help to preserve the integrity of the eyelids and spare the fragile eyelid tissue whenever possible.
 By combining this approach with advanced techniques and custom-tailored treatment plans, dramatic (yet very natural) eyelid surgery results are possible with minimal post-operative downtime.

 POTENTIAL EYELID SURGERY COMPLICATIONS

-The initial phase of the recovery period after any eyelid surgery can be a time of great anxiety for many patients.
+The initial phase of the revision eyelid recovery phase can be a time of great anxiety for many patients.
 Post-operative eyelid surgery issues are often a result of insufficient post-operative follow-up and a lack of doctor-patient communication.
 No matter how technically superb the surgeon, lack of attention to post-operative eye comfort can undermine patient confidence and heighten the patient’s anxiety.
 Unfortunately, specialists lacking ophthalmological training often underestimate the impact of these easily addressed issues.